libmapper/libmapper/doc/how_to_compile_and_run.md

 multiple copies of `tkgui.py`, you can try mapping one to another to make sure libmapper is functional.

-Similarly, the Java bindings may be tested by `cd`'ing to the `jni` folder and running `test` with the correct class and library paths:
+Similarly, the Java bindings may be tested by `cd`'ing to the `bindings/java` folder and running `test` with the correct class and library paths:

-    cd jni
+    cd bindings/java
     java -cp libmapper.jar -Djava.library.path=.libs test

 Building on Windows